Desserts

 1 cup milk

 Slice apples into a bowl.
 Sprinkle with sugar and cinnamon to taste.
 Mix and sift flour, baking powder and salt in a bowl.
 Cut in the shortening.
 Add the milk and stir with fork.
 Roll out to about 1/2-inch thickness.
 Pile the apples in the middle and fold the edges up together and seal well, cutting away any excess dough.
 Put the dumpling into a cloth bag, keeping it right side up.
 Leave room for expansion, and tie the bag tightly.
 Place into deep boiling water for 45 minutes.
 Then take it from the water, remove the bag, and place dumpling on a platter.
 (If the oven happens to be hot, slip the dumpling in for a few minutes.
 If not, serve as is.)
 An alternate method of cooking the dumpling is to place it in a greased bowl or shallow can, cover tightly, and place in a pan or kettle of boiling water.
 Boil for 45 minutes, being sure to keep the water boiling and about half-way up the side of the bowl.
-The dumpling can also be baked in a 375° oven for 45 minutes.
+The dumpling can also be baked in a 375-degree oven for 45 minutes.

 Sauce No. 1